ziyang-666/StarLink/README.md

 ## Task
 * Designed and developed a visualization dashboard using ReactJS and D3 to track satellites in real-time based on geo-location.
 * Built location, altitude, and duration based selector to refine satellite search.
-* Animated selected satellite paths on a world map using D3 to improve the user-friendliness.
+* Animated selected satellite paths on a world map using D3 to improve the user friendness
-* Using the node.js to build the middle layer solving the CORS problem.
-* Deployed to the EC2.
+* Deployed the dashboard to Amazon Web Service for demonstration

 # possible problem